Asking for upfront payment is common across many industries, but is it always a good idea?

-You’re halfway through a project only to discover that you don’t have enough money to sustain operations.
+You’re halfway through a project only to discover that you don’t have enough cash to sustain operations.
 You now scramble to get that cash injection.
 After all, you have to pay contractors and employees.
 That’s not to mention your other day-to-day expenses.

-Ask yourself the following questions to determine if you should request a deposit.
+While charging upfront payments has its benefits, they aren’t always suitable.
+Ask yourself the following questions to determine if you should request upfront payment.